claueiko/Running-App/README.md

 I didn't think I was into backend (not as much as frontend) and this project helped me fully understand how it works.
 I have learned so much in the last week, I feel like I can build anything LOL - Of course not.
 I am very pleased with the results we achieved in one week only.

 ## Difficulties
 Connecting multiple Collections was a bit tricky, as well as using Multer (a dependency for uploading images).
 I couldn't do it without my instructor's help **Saad Iqbal**.
+Also, I really like Bootstrap but there was an update while building the app that changed all our styles.

 ## To do in the future
 Redirect users after registering to a new Athlete or Coach add page.